netliferesearch/yapp/README.md

 # Requirements

 This project is using Expo.
 You need to have an account and download Expo app.
-This project was built on Node v10.
+You should also have expo-cli installed globally.
+This project was built on Node v10, Expo-cli v3.0.10.

 # Functionality